waanlabs/jq-dialpad/README.md

 ####Usage

-This plug-in contains all relevant source files.
+This plug-in contains all relevant source files(bundle with html5-boilerplate).
 Once you download it, please extract it to a location of your choice, and check whether the following files and folders are available:

 ````git
 - .sass-cache